40843245/SoftwareEngineering/model/README.md

 3. Members of teams can NOT share and collaborate on models.
 (To satisfy the 4th item in main concept section)
 4. When modeling skilling are weak or even lacking.

+### Source of figure
+From the slides of the course Introduction to software engineering in NFU.

 ### See Also
 https://en.wikipedia.org/wiki/Agile_modeling